marvinneugebauer/Deep-Learning-Projects/README.md

   + In this project, we construct a Convolutional Neural Network (CNN)-based autoencoder to encode images from the CIFAR-10 dataset.
 The name of the code file is `CIFAR_Autoencoder.ipynb`.
 - **Project: Classification on the Fashion-MNIST dataset**
   + In this project, we construct a Convolutional Neural Network (CNN) to classify the Fashion-MNIST dataset into its ten different fashion categories.
 After constructing the CNN, we evaluate and plot the obtained results.
 The name of the code file is `classification_FashionMNIST.ipynb`.
+- **Project: Psychometric functions in CNNs**
+  + In this project, we construct a Convolutional Neural Network (CNN) to classify the Fashion-MNIST dataset into its ten different fashion categories.
+After constructing the CNN, we evaluate and plot the obtained results.
+The name of the code file is `classification_FashionMNIST.ipynb`.